Welcome to my collection of decluttering and feng shui examples and ideas!

 MOVE YOUR STUFF, CHANGE YOUR LIFE

-While going through the mass of stuff in my house, I came across some feng shui notes I had made in 2016 based on Karen Rauch Carter's book: "Move Your Stuff, Change Your Life" which I believe was originally published in 2000.
+While going through the mass of stuff in my house, I came across some feng shui notes I had made in 2016 based on Karen Rauch Carter's book: "Move Your Stuff, Change Your Life," which I think was originally published in 2000.
 So back then I was at least considering putting these things into action!
-If From memory, I think I started doing some symbolic selection and placement of things around 2021 while preparing for a new love relatinoship.
-If I find photos of some of my earlier efforts, I'll add them here.
+What's the first step?
+Set an intention to make positive changes.

 RESOURCES